ocf/ocfweb/README.md

 Alternatively, if you'd rather not install any hooks, you can simply use `make test` as usual, which will also run the hooks.

+Almost all build failures of ocfweb can be tied to something `pre-commit` probably would have caught.

 -----